Libreh/ShieldStun/README.md

 `/carpet shieldStunning true`

-This will TEMPORARILY enable shieldStunning for fake players, if you want it to be PERMANENT, click the text that says '[Change permanently?]'.
+This will TEMPORARILY enable shieldStunning for fake players.
+If you want it to be PERMANENT, click the text that says '[Change permanently?]'.